Alan Turing’s Most Fascinating Quotes

 “We are not interested in the fact that the brain has the consistency of cold porridge” — Alan Turing

-Read -> Annie Oakley Quotes
+Read -> 35 Inspiring George Harrison Quotes

 “My little computer said such a funny thing this morning.” — Alan Turing